James Lick High School: History

 The community surrounding James Lick changed much in the subsequent decades, as orchards were replaced with apartment complexes and single family homes.
 As the community changed, so did the make-up of its student body.
 After decades as a recognized leader among comprehensive high schools, it entered a period of decline.
 In the 1990s, a high rate of turnover developed in the school's population and standardized scores declined precipitously.

 In 1999, James Lick was declared "an underperforming school".
 Many families, concerned about academic quality and issues of school safety, removed their students by way of the "No Child Left Behind" legislation.
 The surrounding area, during the economic decline of recent years, became a haven for families seeking affordable places to live.
 Concurrently, many first-time homeowners found themselves in the county's epicenter of foreclosure.
 Even after some easing of that housing crisis, the neighborhood of James Lick High School still held Santa Clara County's top foreclosure rate out of 226 neighborhoods in 2012.

 Athletics

-The number of students participating in James Lick High School's athletic programs has grown, along with their success on the field.
-James Lick offers 14 distinct sports: cross country, American football, boys' and girls' volleyball, boys' and girls' soccer, boys' and girls' basketball, wrestling, softball, baseball, badminton, track and field, swimming and diving.

-In the 2011–12 school year, 458 students participated in a sports program – 273 boys and 185 girls.
-This reflects the increased number of on-site coaches, improved sports and locker room facilities for girls and the presence of an athletic director keen on improving the professionalism and performance of its athletes and coaches.